 Read more about HP and their success with Magento Commerce.

 3. Building Projects Made Easy with Selco

 Selco Builders Warehouse is a British brand that connects building contractors and tradespeople with building material products.

-As a B2B sales company that values digital expansion and creative advertising, Selco utilized the Magento eCommerce platform to connect with businesses online.
+As a B2B sales company that values digital expansion and creative advertising, Selco utilized the Magento platform to connect with entrepreneurs and businesses online.
 However, they recognized that contractors are busy people, so they wanted to eliminate the headaches of searching for materials and tools in a vast catalog.

-To help users find what they need faster, they created the Project Tool App.
+To help their audience find what they need faster, they created the Project Tool App.
 This app assists tradespeople with project management, finding products online, and communicating with their team, no matter where they are.

 Selco was able to see a gap in the market for something that would connect their customer base with what they needed, faster.
 By discovering new ways to invest in digital technologies, they were able to generate 600,000+ more website visits, sell more products online, and create an all-in-one solution for their customers.

 BAUHAUS is a well-known German home improvement company with a legacy of quality products and over 250 stores across Europe.
 They specialize in home improvement, gardening, tools, and outdoor living.

 Their B2B eCommerce journey started with Magento in 2011 when they first opened their digital store.
 BAUHAUS has grown to offer over 50,000 products and has seen a 296 percent increase in online revenue (since 2015).